- Dr. Arjun Pai

 RUDRA LORD OF REMEDIES ALSO

-Alternatively, he is Vaidenath in the Rig Veda, lord of all remedies who alleviates sufferings and dispels fears.
+Alternatively, he is also called Vaidyanath, lord of all remedies who alleviates sufferings and dispels fears.
 Thus, devotees can listen to Sri Rudram or Namakam, and Chamakam, two powerful Puranic hymn with vibrations so powerful they can remove suffering!

 Pujya Sri Appaji has given us the simple yet powerful mantra to appease Sri Rudra, “Shivaaya Rudraaya Namaha!"